fleetdm/fleet/articles/how-fleet-helps-federal-agencies-meet-cisa-bod-23-01.md

 ## Enjoy simple implementation

 Fleet can fit into the security ecosystem of any federal agency.
 Some SaaS solutions have limitations about where they can be deployed.
 That’s non-negotiable for agencies handling highly sensitive information.
 And that isn’t a problem for Fleet.
-You can deploy Fleet anywhere — including AWS GovCloud.
+You can deploy Fleet anywhere — including cloud.gov.
+[Learn how to deploy Fleet to cloud.gov](https://fleetdm.com/docs/deploying/cloudgov) in our documentation.

 The scope of just one FCEB agency can be quite broad.
 Complex organizational structures are a natural result.
 Fleet lets you assign devices to specific teams.
 Each team can have its own queries, schedules, and policies.
 So, you can tailor compliance standards to specific departments.